tbfld/counter.ink/content/obj/nettime/nettime.md

 - my own essays, written both [with](2027(?) > “The List as Open Collectivity — nettime at 25 Years and Counting”) my colleague [Felix Stalder](https://felix.openflows.com/) and on my own (see [[2012 > “Nettime – Fortsetzung folgt...”]], in Clemens Apprich and Felix Stalder, eds., *[Vergessene Zukunft.
 Radikale Netzkulturen in Europa](https://monoskop.org/log/?p=20464)* \[Bielefeld: Transcript, 2012]).

-An compilation of many of the messages I sent to the list is [[blg/old/nettime/nettime|here]].
+A compilation of many of the messages I sent to the list is [[blg/old/nettime/nettime|here]].